Nashyn/Strangely-Project/README.md

 ## ▪️Usage Scenario <a name = "usage_scenario"></a>

+##### ⏺  User Registration and Login:
-<p>1)	The users can register themselves on the signup page using their own email or can register with their google email.</p>
+- **Sign Up with Ease:** Users can effortlessly register using their email or opt for a quicker sign-up with their Google account.

-<p>2)	Same users can login using those credentials or can login with google account after registering.</p>
+- **Simple Login Process:** Once registered, users can log in using their chosen credentials or with their Google account.

+##### ⏺  Password Management:
-<p>3)	There is also the forgot password functionality provided in case user forgets their password, user can click on that option and get a reset password link after putting in his username.</p>
+- **Forgot Password?
+No Worries:** If a user forgets their password, they can click on the "Forgot Password" option, enter their username, and receive a password reset link.

-<p>4)	After login the user will land on the homepage where they can see multiple categories already listed on the homepage.
-Users can also add a new category which they like and it will be added to the existing categories.</p>
+##### ⏺  Homepage Exploration:
+- **Explore Categories:** Upon login, users will land on the homepage showcasing various categories.
+They can even add new categories that interest them.

+##### ⏺  User Profile Settings:
-<p>5)	On the left hand panel of the homepage, there are 2 options for profile and connections.
-User can click on profile and change his User profile settings like username,email and phone number</p>
+- **Customize Your Profile:** A convenient left-hand panel offers options for "Profile" and "Connections."
+Users can click on "Profile" to easily modify settings such as username, email, and phone number.

+##### ⏺  Connections and Chat History:
-<p>6)	By clicking on connections, User can see who they have connected and has a previous chat history with. </p>
+- **Stay Connected:** In the "Connections" section, users can see their connected contacts and review their chat history with them.

-<p>7)	Now by clicking on individual caategories, user can see posts related to that category.
-He will land on the postpage where the user can see posts by different users or he can add his own post related to that category by simply putting a caption or uploading the image with it as well.</p>
-<p>8)   On each post their is a like,disliike,love and chat functionality where the first 3 emotes describe reaction to that post while the chat can be used to connect to that user who posted it.</p>
-<p>9)   On the postpage, on the left hand side their is categories section where user can go back to categories by clicking on that directly.</p>
-<p>10)  On the navbar, there is the homepage button to redirect back to homepage, connection button to redirect to chats and the logout button.</p>
+##### ⏺  Category-specific Posts:
+- **Discover and Share:** Clicking on individual categories reveals related posts.
+Users can view posts by others or contribute by adding their own with captions or images.

+##### ⏺  Interactive Post Engagement:
+- **Express Yourself:** Each post offers options to like, dislike, love, and chat.
+Users can react to posts and connect with others through our built-in messaging system.

+##### ⏺  Automatic Chat Groups:
+- **Post-Related Chat Groups:** When a user successfully posts, a chat group is automatically created.
+The author becomes the group admin.

+##### ⏺  Seamless Navigation:
+- **Navigate with Ease:** On the post page, a left-hand section allows users to effortlessly return to categories.

+##### ⏺  Intuitive Navbar:
+- **Navigate Anytime:** The top navigation bar includes buttons for the homepage, connections (chats), and logout.

+##### ⏺  Chat and Connection Management:
-<p>11)  On the chat page, user can add their connections or delete them.
-They can chat with their connections individually via our messaging system.</p>
+- **Connect and Communicate:** On the chat page, users can manage connections, add new ones, or remove existing ones.
+The messaging system enables individualized communication with connections.

+-  **Join Post-Related Groups:** Viewers of a post can request to join the chat group.
+They can send a direct message to the author, asking for an invitation to the group.

+- **One-on-One Communication:** Users can directly message anyone within the platform.
+This allows for private and direct communication between users.

+<br> <hr>
 ## Backend Setup

 ### Libraries Used